SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/Monitoring_app/Card_Pane/Trending_Page.md

 - ![Histogram](~/user-guide/images/Histogram.png) : Displays to the histogram for the parameter.

-Prior to DataMiner 10.3.4/10.4.0, you can switch between the trend graph and histogram for the parameter by clicking the check box next to *Trending* or *Histogram*.
+Prior to DataMiner 10.3.4/10.4.0, you can switch between the trend graph and histogram for the parameter by clicking the checkbox next to *Trending* or *Histogram*.

 ## Trend graphs